up to Mike Wolfberg's Scrabble® Page

 The other common shock is termed "dictionary shock", which means you discover words being played that are not familiar to you.
 If you have already been using the Official Scrabble Players Dictionary, then this may not be the case for you.
 To make it easier on new players, clubs typically provide a list of all the two-letter words for new players to use open-book for their first few visits to a club.
 Such a list is also available here on this web site.

 Once you have mastered the twos, then most players favor learning the three-letter words.
+There is an MS Word .doc file with a full page of all the threes here on this web site.
 If you want to divide up this task, you could begin by learning those threes which are one-letter extensions of two-letter words.
 These are implied by the word list All Two-Letter Words and Their One-Letter Extensions.

 A short, yet useful, list of words worth learning very early on are Words with a Q not Immediately Followed by a U.